Open-Attestation/documentation-website/docs/overview-section/comparison.md

 ## Infrastructure

 By using Ethereum smart contracts, you will be bound to the Ethereum infrastructure.
-Every transaction will be stored in the Blockchain permanently.
+Every transaction will be stored in the blockchain permanently.
 For basic issuance, you won't need to maintain any infrastructure on your own.
 You can also monitor every transaction that happened and detect abnormal activities.
-For instance, if someone manages to steal your wallet private key, you will find the evidence directly on the Blockchain.
+For instance, if someone manages to steal your wallet private key, you will find the evidence directly on the blockchain.

 DID won't require you to maintain any infrastructure for most cases.
 In certain conditions, it will be required depending on your needs.
 None of your transaction records will be made by default.
 DID will work in a straightforward way.
 However, if you want to keep track on every transaction, you will have to trace it by yourself.
 Unlike Ethereum smart contracts, if a user manages to steal your signing private key and starts issuing documents, you will never be aware of it.

 ## Environment

 Ethereum smart contracts are bound to the different Ethereum networks.
-That means if you create a document store on one network (e.g. sepolia), you won't be able to use the same document store on a different network (e.g. mainnet).
+That means if you create a document store on one network (e.g. Sepolia), you won't be able to use the same document store on a different network (e.g. Mainnet).
 It's very convenient for the separation of test and production use cases (like in centralized architecture, when you have staging and production environments).

 DID works in a more convenient way.
 Even if a DID can be bound to a specific environment like `did:ethr:sepolia:0xabcd`, it can also be used everywhere, like `did:ethr:0xabc`.
 While this is true for ethr DID, it may not be applicable to any DID.